 7. Pet Policy

-Be clear on whether or not you allow pets in your rental property.
+Be clear on whether or not you allow pets in your rental property when you create the lease agreement forms.
 If you don’t, make sure your renter understands the consequences of breaching the rule.

 If you do allow pets, then educate the renter on any restrictions you may have.
 For example, on the size, type, and breed of pet, you allow.